Wael Al Awar

-Wael Al Awar is a Lebanese architect and co-founder of the architecture studio waiwai, based in Dubai and Tokyo.
-Al Awar’s practice spans architecture, research and design, with projects across the Middle East and Asia.
+Wael Al Awar (born 1977 in Lebanon) is a Lebanese architect and co-founder of the architecture studio waiwai, based in Dubai and Tokyo.
+Al Awar's practice spans architecture, research and design, with projects across the Middle East and Asia.
 Known for his experimental use of materials and engagement with natural phenomena, his work often explores sustainability, light, landscape, and regionally specific construction methods.
 In 2021, he co-curated the United Arab Emirates Pavilion at the Venice Architecture Biennale, where the project Wetland was awarded the Golden Lion for Best National Participation.
-He is the Creative Director of Architecture for the Bukhara Biennial 2025.
+He served as Creative Director of Architecture for the 2025 Bukhara Biennial and was responsible for the masterplan of the renovation of Bukhara's heritage district.

 Biography

-Al Awar studied at the American University of Beirut and began his career as an architect in Japan, working with Coelacanth and Associates in Tokyo.
+Al Awar holds a bachelor of architecture degree from the American University of Beirut and a master's degree in circular economy management from the European Institute of Innovation for Sustainability.
+He began his career as an architect in Japan, working with Coelacanth and Associates in Tokyo.
 He founded ibda design in Dubai in 2009.
 In 2018, ibda design merged with Tokyo-based office Gingrich, led by Kazuma Yamao, to form waiwai.
-The firm was recognized as one of the top 17 architects and top 50 influential designers of the year by Nikkei Magazine in 2019, as well as one of the top 10 emerging firms in the world by Architectural Record's 2018 Design Vanguard issue.
-Waiwai was also recognized as one of the top 50 offices in the Middle East by Architectural Digest in 2022.
+The firm was recognized as one of the top 17 architects and top 50 influential designers of the year by Nikkei Magazine in 2019, as well as one of the top 10 emerging firms in the world by Architectural Record's 2018 Design Vanguard issue. waiwai was also recognized as one of the top 50 offices in the Middle East by Architectural Digest in 2022.
+Beyond his architectural practice, Al Awar has lectured and spoken at institutions and events around he world, including TEDx Rome, the Vatican, MIT, and UNESCO.
+He is a contributor to The World Around and its Young Climate Prize, where he has also served as a mentor.